 Most moles are harmless.
 However, unusual-looking moles, also called atypical moles, are signs of skin cancer.
-Advanced Laser and Skin Cancer Center in Teaneck and Saddle River, New Jersey, specializes in skin cancer detection and treatment.
+Advanced Laser and Skin Cancer Center in Teaneck, New Jersey, specializes in skin cancer detection and treatment.
 When you have moles that concern you, the skilled dermatologists can provide the treatment you need.
 To have your moles evaluated, call the office most convenient to you or schedule an appointment online today.

 Moles are black or brown skin growths.
 They may grow alone or in groups anywhere on the body.